 Where smoking is not permitted indoors, typically smoking is permitted outside, but at least 5 metres (15 feet) from any doorways or open windows.

 On the otherhand, in Canada, marijuana smoking is treated about the same as tobacco smoking, though smoking marijuana while driving is a strict no-no!
 And minors (those under 18 years… 19 in some provinces) are not permitted to buy or consumer either tobacco or marijuana.

 Some visitors may come from countries which do not have a tradition of tipping.
 Tips provide staff a gratuity for good or excellent service.
 “Tips” comes from the phrase “To Insure Prompt Service“.
 Keep in mind that in many service industries the workers are paid a low base wage and rel;y on these tips for a significant part of their income.

 Some hotels include tips or gratuities with group programs to simplify bookkeeping.
 This will usually include gratuities for housekeeping, bell service and food service.
 In a hotel, bell service should be tipped about $1 per bag, and housekeeping $1 to $5 dollars a day (in proportion to your room rate).
 Tip a similar proportion for taxis, or at least round fares up to the next dollar.

-Visitors should know that the standard tip in restaurants is 10%-15%, with 20% for very outstanding service (a good rule of thumb is double the GST or match the HST where it exists), and 30% is not uncommon for “hero” status service.
-Some restaurants will automatically add 15% to the bill for larger groups (watch that you do not accidentally tip on top of the tip!).
+Visitors should know that the standard tip in restaurants is 15%, with 20% for very good service (a good rule of thumb is tip alittle more than the GST or match the HST where it exists), and 30% is not uncommon for “hero” level service.
+Some restaurants will automatically add 15% or 18% to the bill for larger groups (watch for that, so you do not accidentally tip on top of the tip!).